aravinds-arv/aravinds-arv/TEMPLATE.md

   <img src="https://github.com/aravinds-arv/aravinds-arv/blob/master/header.gif">
 </p>

-Hey there, welcome to my GitHub, I'm [Aravind](https://arv.codes/) ( */ˌaɾɛvɪnð/* ), data science undergrad @ IIT Madras.
-I am a self taught programmer, graphic designer, free & open source enthusiast and forever a learner.
-Here you'll find the projects i've been working on lately and sometimes other random stuff as well.
-Have something to talk about or just wanna say hi, you can find me on [mastodon](https://mstdn.social/@aravinds_arv) or [linkedin](https://www.linkedin.com/in/aravinds-arv/).
+Hey there, welcome to my GitHub, I'm **Aravind** ( */ˌaɾɛvɪnð/* ), data science undergrad [@IIT Madras](https://study.iitm.ac.in/ds/).
+I am a self taught programmer, graphic designer and a FOSS enthusiast.
+Here you'll find the projects i've been working on lately and sometimes other random stuff too.
+Have something interesting to talk about?
+Connect with me on [linkedin](https://www.linkedin.com/in/aravinds-arv/).
+Or in case you just wanna say hi, feel free to ping me on [telegram](https://t.me/aravinds_arv) or [discord](https://discord.com/users/900961892774854677).

 ---